Family reunion: National and international family history societies

 Many reunions are made possible by family history societies.
 The Federation of Family History Societies (FFHS) is an international organisation based in the UK which represents, advises and supports over 220 family history societies.
 The Federation of East European Family History Societies (FEEFHS) was organized in 1992 as an umbrella organization that promotes family research.
 The Canadian Federation of Genealogical (CanFed) and Family History Societies work with Canadian born families.

 International family reunification

 Family reunification for third-country nationals remains a politically charged issue.
 The ICCPR (Art.
-12.4) states openly the right of each person to enter in the country of her nationality.
-This statement has been open to variety of interpretation.
-Family reunification has become a controversial humanitarian and human rights issue as well as a much debated immigration policy issue.
-In 2015, North Korea have plan that program of family reunion with South Korea.
+12.4) states openly the right of each person to enter the country of their nationality.
+This statement has been open to a variety of interpretations.
+Family reunification has become a controversial humanitarian and human rights issue as well as a much-debated immigration policy issue.
+In 2015 North Korea planned a programme of family reunion with South Korea.

 Genealogy societies

 The purpose of genealogical societies is to form a community of researchers and help its members create a library of families history resources.

 FGS was founded in 1976 and represents the members of more than 600 genealogical societies.

-Organizations like the African American Genealogical Society of Northern California assist family members connect the branches of the family tree using genealogy and Internet resources.
+Organizations such as the African American Genealogical Society of Northern California assist family members to connect the branches of the family tree using genealogy and Internet resources.